 Beginning in the 2016–2017 academic year, I-9s are to be completed through an online form using the HireRight system.
 If you will be receiving a fellowship or assistantship, you will receive an email from HireRight that contains instructions for completing your I-9.

-You must complete your I-9 by your payroll start date (usually September 1 for new students); however, we encourage students to complete their I-9s by August 23, 2016, to avoid delays in payment.
+You must complete your I-9 by your payroll start date (usually September 1 for new students); however, we encourage students to complete their I-9s as soon as possible to avoid delays in payment.
 Section 1 should be completed by you, and then you will need to bring the appropriate original documents from the list of acceptable documents to the GSAS Office (Kutz 219) in order to complete Section 2.
-Please direct any questions concerning Form I-9 to Erin Bishop (email@example.com).
+Please direct any questions concerning Form I-9 to Erin Bishop (firstname.lastname@example.org).

 International students must obtain a Social Security Number before they can be paid.
 Instructions on this process can be found on the ISSO website.
 Please note that you can still complete your I-9 without a Social Security Number (SSN).
 Once you have received your SSN, it can be added to your already submitted I-9 on HireRight.